Dubz/unifi-utils/README.md

   1. Generate an SSH key for your external server
   1. Add the public key to the external server
   1. Add entries to ~/.ssh/config for your external server
-1. Run cron.sh to verify operation
+1. Run update_ssl_controller.sh to verify operation
-1. Add a cron entry to run cron.sh as often as you'd like (it only makes changes if needed, recommended 5 minutes after certbot runs)
+1. Add a cron entry to run update_ssl.sh as often as you'd like (it only makes changes if needed, recommended 5 minutes after certbot runs)

 ### INSTALLATION (LetsEncrypt - RADIUS - Linux/USG)
 1. Edit the "./config" file to suit your setup